cariad/unbuild.blog/content/2021-10-30-differently-1.0.0/index.md

 Python has baked-in support for describing the differences between bodies of text, but I wanted:

-- colourful visualisations of differences, and:
+- Colourful visualisations of differences, and:
-- meaningful visualisations of the differences between JSON and YAML too
+- Meaningful visualisations of the differences between JSON and YAML too

 So, here's `differently`!